Realizing temporal graphs from fastest travel times: Introduction

 An interval in $\mathbb N$ from $a$ to $b$ is denoted by $[a,b] = \{ i\in \mathbb N : a \leq i \leq b\}$; similarly, $[a] = [1,a]$.
 An undirected graph~$G=(V,E)$ consists of a set~$V$ of vertices and a set~$E \subseteq V \times V$ of edges.
 For a graph~$G$, we also denote by~$V(G)$ and~$E(G)$ the vertex and edge set of~$G$, respectively.
 We denote an edge $e \in E$ between vertices $u,v \in V$ as a set $e=\{u,v\}$.
 For the sake of simplicity of the representation, an edge $e$ is sometimes also denoted by $uv$.
 A path~$P$ in $G$ is a subgraph of $G$ with vertex set~$V(P)=\{v_1,\dots,v_k\}$ and edge set~$E(P)=\{\{v_i,v_{i+1}\} : 1\leq i<k\}$ (we often represent path~$P$ by the tuple~$(v_1,v_2,\dots,v_k)$).

 Let $v_1,v_2,\ldots,v_n$ be the $n$ vertices of the graph $G$.
-For simplicity of the presentation~--and with a slight abuse of notation--~we refer during the paper to the entry $D_{i,j}$ of the matrix $D$ as $D_{a,b}$, where $a=v_i$ and $b=v_j$.
+For simplicity of the presentation (and with a slight abuse of notation) we refer during the paper to the entry $D_{i,j}$ of the matrix $D$ as $D_{a,b}$, where $a=v_i$ and $b=v_j$.
 That is, we put as indices of the matrix $D$ the corresponding vertices of $G$ whenever it is clear from the context.
-Many times we also refer to a path $P=(u=v_1, v_2, \dots, v_p=v)$ from $u$ to $v$ in $G$, as a temporal path in $(G,\lambda,\Delta)$, where we actually mean that $(P,\lambda,\Delta)$ is a temporal path with $P$ as its underlying (static) path.